To manage and execute legal content projects, training and knowledge initiatives for the Group within the context of the Firm's knowledge strategy.

 About The Group

-To make first-class Employment & Compensation knowledge from UK easily available to lawyers, increasing the quality, consistency and/or cost-effectiveness of the advice that Baker McKenzie gives its clients, including:
+To make first-class IP and technology law knowledge easily available to lawyers, increasing the quality, consistency and/or cost-effectiveness of the advice that Baker McKenzie gives its clients, including:

 Knowledge and Expertise

 - Precedents.
 Draft, develop and automate the Group's precedents and other legal content